ryanjamesholzer/pawsitive-outcome/README.md

   * Enter fields:
     * Name: name of your service
     * Root Directory: the directory of your service in your git repo.
-      For this example use "sample_service".
+      For this example use "pawsitive_service".
     * Environment: Docker
     * Plan Type: Free
   * click the "Create Web Service" button to create it